 Wander through Venice’s many, narrow backstreets and discover historic, neighborhood churches that are lined with mesmerizing Veroneses and priceless marble.

 A trip to Venice isn’t all charm and wonder since Venice has become a tourist mecca of sorts.

 Expect long lines, selfie-sticks as far as the eye can see, and painfully overcrowded streets.

 If you have just one day in Venice, then you need to make the most of it and plan ahead by purchasing tickets to top Venice attractions.

-Unless you’re visiting in the dead of winter, prepare for the city to be exceptionally crowded (That’s why if you can, try to plan a 3 days in Venice itinerary)
+Unless you’re visiting in the dead of winter, prepare for the city to be exceptionally crowded, especially if you’re visiting some of the best beaches in Venice in the summer.

 You can easily avoid the crowds by getting up early and doing as much as possible as early as possible, something that isn’t too difficult since public transportation starts at 8:00 AM and top attractions begin to open up at 8:30 AM, at least throughout the summer.

 Before you can even begin to plan your perfect, one day in Venice itinerary, let’s first figure out how to get there in this ultimate Venice travel guide.

 Continue on, my faithful comrades in travel, as we discuss the finer points of Venice transportation!